Do you take reservations? Campsites are reserved on a first come, first served basis.

 How do I know if my engine is a two-stroke or four stroke engine?
 Older two stroke engines rely upon either mixed fuel, which combines two-cycle oil with gasoline in one fuel tank, or the engine has a two cycle oil reservoir that allows the oil to be mixed at the carburetor or injector before burning.
 A four stroke engine requires only unleaded fuel for power; oil is added only for lubrication into a crankcase, similar to automobiles.
 In most cases a four stroke motor will have an oil filter and dipstick or on smaller horsepower motors just a dipstick.
 If in doubt, take the motor to any outboard motor dealer who can assist you.

 What guide service should I fish with?
 The State of Alaska Division of Parks has a current list of all commercially registered guides operating on the Kenai River.
-Please contact the Gilman River Center at 907-714-2472 for additional information.
+Please contact Alaska State Parks at (907) 714-2471 for additional information.

 Can I light off fireworks in the park?
 The discharge of fireworks is not allowed in state parks.
 They can injure visitors, disturb wildlife and cause wildfires.
 11 AAC 12.197